 But sometimes it isn’t.
 In those cases, your doctor may do one or more of the following:

 - Revert to “novice” thinking.
 Which, in fact, is completely appropriate.
-We’re taught in medical school that approximately 90% of all diagnoses are made from the history, so if we can’t figure out what’s wrong, we’re supposed to go back to the patient’s story and dig some more.
-This also involves reading, thinking, and possibly doing more tests, for which your doctor may or may not have the stamina.
+We’re taught in medical school that approximately 90% of all diagnoses are made from the history and physical exam, so if we can’t figure out what’s wrong, we’re supposed to go back to the patient’s story and dig some more.
+This also involves reading, thinking, and possibly doing more tests, for which your doctor may or may not have the time or stamina.

 - Ask a specialist for help.
 Which requires your doctor to recognize he or she is out of his or her depth and needs help.

 - Cram your symptoms into a diagnosis he or she does recognize, even if the fit is imperfect.
 Though this may seem at first glance like a thought error, it often yields the correct answer.
 We have a saying in medicine: uncommon presentations of common diseases are more common than common presentations of uncommon diseases.
-In other words, presenting with a set of symptoms that are unusual or atypical for a particular disease doesn’t rule out your having that disease, especially if that disease is common.
+In other words, presenting with a set of symptoms that are unusual or atypical for a particular disease doesn’t mean that you don’t have that disease, especially if that disease is common.
 Or as one of my medical school teachers put it: “A patient’s body frequently fails to read the textbook.”

 - Ignore or dismiss your symptoms.
 This is different from the application of a “tincture of time” that doctors often employ to see if symptoms will improve on their own (as they often do).
 Rather, this a reaction to being confronted with a problem your doctor doesn’t understand or know how to handle.
 That a doctor may ignore or dismiss your symptoms unconsciously (as I did with my first-ever patient) is no excuse for doing so.